Tight Bound for Estimating Expectation Values from a System of Linear Equations: Approach

 We require that $\epsilon \le \alpha_M$ as otherwise the problem is trivial with $0$ a valid answer.
 We restrict to instances with $\epsilon \ge \alpha_M/2^n$, as our query-complexity lower bound only applies to these instances.
 Additionally, by Theorem~\ref{lem:HHLlowerbound2}, any quantum algorithm solving B-SLEP for instances with $\epsilon \le \alpha_M/2^n$ must have complexity super-polynomial in~$n$ across these instances, under complexity-theoretic assumptions.
 As a result, the requirement $\epsilon \ge \alpha_M/2^n$ restricts only to instances for which a quantum algorithm could have complexity in $\poly(n)$.
+Note that $\alpha_A$ and $\alpha_M$ bound the norm of $A$ and $M$, as blocks of $U_A$ and $U_M$ do not have norm greater than $1$.

 It follows from the Chernoff bound \cite[p.\,154]{NC} that a constant number of repetitions of an algorithm solving Problem \ref{pro:SLE1} is sufficient to boost the success probability to a constant $s \in [2/3,1)$ using a number of repetitions that is logarithmic in $1/(1-s)$.
 Therefore, if the bound $2/3$ on the success probability is replaced by any constant in the interval $[2/3,1)$ no changes in complexity occur.
 In any problem where the output is an $\epsilon$-additive approximation, we require that the output of the algorithm in the failed attempts is a complex number but not necessarily an $\epsilon$-additive approximation.
 Although $A$ is assumed to be Hermitian in B-SLEP, our results also apply to non-Hermitian matrices, as they can be encoded into Hermitian matrices~\cite{HHL09}.